Supplements To Calm My Hyper Dog

 • If your dog is dog-friendly, take a trip to the dog park.

-PROVIDE STRUCTURE
+PROVIDE TRAINING

 • Crate time to help them settle and relax.
 With too much choice and freedom, they get wild and unruly.
 Sometimes they get a chew in their crate, sometimes they don’t.
+Most of the time they’re free in the house, including at night, so crate time is pretty minimal.

 ARE YOU IN SPOKANE…